 4. Develop the mindset of a winner.

 It may sound a bit cliché, but having a winner’s mindset is vital, not just for bodybuilding.
-Beliefs and the way we see ourselves will hugely impact thoughts, actions, and results.
+Beliefs and how we see ourselves will hugely impact thoughts, actions, and results.
 Believe that you’ll never win a bodybuilding show, and you won’t.
-Believe that you will, and you just might pull it off.
+Believe that you will, and you might pull it off.

-What sets apart winners from losers is the process behind the results: the daily grind, the early morning training, the hours’ worth of meal prepping, the posing, and the research.
+The process behind the results sets winners apart from losers: the daily grind, the early morning training, the hours’ worth of meal prepping, the posing, and the research.
 Little by little, small actions add up and snowball into huge improvements.

 One workout isn’t much.
-But train 290 times in the next year, and you’re getting somewhere.
-Eating more food for a day also doesn’t move the needle.
+But train 290 times the following year, and you’re getting somewhere.
+Of course, eating more food for a day also doesn’t move the needle.
 But make it a point to do so every day, and you’ll be amazed at the progress you can achieve within several months.
 And this is where our mindset comes in:

 It sets the stage for what we’re willing and unwilling to do.
-If you genuinely believe that you have a shot at winning a bodybuilding competition, then you’ll be a lot more likely to train hard, follow your nutritional plan, and prioritize sleep.
+If you genuinely believe you have a shot at winning a bodybuilding competition, you’ll be much more likely to train hard, follow your nutritional plan, and prioritize sleep.